NeoGeographyToolkit/StereoPipeline/docs/examples.rst

      ln -s aft_sub8.tif  aft_small.tif
      cp for.tsai  for_small.tsai
      cp aft.tsai  aft_small.tsai

+The new .tsai files need to be adjusted by updating the image_size, image_center (divide by resolution factor, which is 8 here), and the pitch (multiply by the resolution factor) to account for the downsample amount.

 You can now run bundle adjustment on the downsampled images::